JanHerca/urantiapedia/output/wikijs/en/article/Peep_Sober/The_Future_of_our_Planet_as_a_Known_and_Unknown_Reality_2.md

 Religious believers may assert that they trust in our loving Father's protection.
 We readers of _The Urantia Book_ may believe that eternal life is our spiritual insurance.
 But does that insurance have any bearing on our material life on this planet?

 > _The mortal mind can immediately think of a thousand and one things—catastrophic physical events, appalling accidents, horrific disasters, painful illnesses, and world-wide scourges—and ask whether such visitations are correlated in the unknown maneuvering of this probable functioning of the Supreme Being.
 Frankly, we do not know; we are not really sure.
 But we do observe that, as time passes, all these difficult and more or less mysterious situations always work out for the welfare and progress of the universes.
-It may be that the circumstances of existence and the inexplicable vicissitudes of living are all interwoven into a meaningful pattern of high value by the function of the Supreme and the overcontrol of the Trinity._ [UB 10:7.5](/en/The_Urantia_Book/10#p7_5)
+It may be that the circumstances of existence and the inexplicable vicissitudes of living are all interwoven into a meaningful pattern of high value by the function of the Supreme and the overcontrol of the Trinity._ <a id="a73_738"></a>[UB 10:7.5](/en/The_Urantia_Book/10#p7_5)

 Readers of _The Urantia Book_ have no reason to believe that life on earth will come to an end in some kind of a cataclysm.
 On the other hand, our progress on Urantia has never been linear.
 Many crises and **sudden** changes have been witnessed.
 As I said earlier, a **suddenly** discovered dangerous asteroid may fall on the earth within 25 to 50 days of its discovery.
 We know that a recent more extensive cosmic catastrophe happened in 1908 in Siberia near Tunguska.
 The astronomers of those days were unable to predict it.